 The Best Benefit of Flaxseed Oil for Gout

-The best-known benefit of flax seed oil is its high Omega-3 fatty acid content.
+The best-known benefit of flaxseed oil is its high Omega-3 fatty acid content.
 The benefits of crushed or ground flax seed for gout are even better.
 Please note that flaxseed oil is often called linseed oil.
 So everything you read about flaxseed applies equally to linseed.

 Flax seed contains more than 50% Omega-3 fatty acid.
 This fatty acid (Alpha-Linolenic Acid or ALA) has cholesterol-reducing properties.
 More importantly, for gout sufferers, ALA is claimed to have some anti-inflammatory properties.
 I have to say, “claimed” as the studies are less than conclusive.
 The reaction of the body to fatty acids is very complicated.
 There are two main types – Omega 6 and Omega 3.
 For the best health, there should be a good balance between these.
 Most diets have too much Omega 6, so taking Omega 3 from flax or fish oil helps restore this balance.

 Flax oil is easy to take.
 Only 1 teaspoon per day provides enough ALA.
 The oil can be poured on salads.
 It is also available in capsules.